-Some beaches have flags or a chalkboard to indicate what water conditions are like, so try to find those and take note if you see them.
+Some beaches have flags or a chalkboard to indicate what the water conditions are like, so try to find those and take note if you see them.
 If not, just go ahead and ask the lifeguard on duty (if there is one) to give you an update on the latest conditions.

 Be aware of riptides and undertow as well.
 These water currents can quickly pull a child far out away from shore and out of your reach.
 The force of them can also suck a child under the surface and pin them to the ocean floor.

-Keep kids in shallow water to minimize the risk of encountering these currents.
-It's a good idea to set a specific depth they're allowed to go to using their body as a measure, such as up to their waist, to avoid them swimming out too far.
+Keep kids in shallow water by the beach to minimize the risk of encountering these currents.
+It's a good idea to set a specific depth they're allowed to go to using their body as a measure, such as up to their waist, to prevent them from swimming out too far.

-If you're in the ocean, there is wildlife to worry about as well.
-You probably don't need to worry about encountering sharks while you're babysitting.
-But you should watch out for jellyfish and Portuguese man-o-wars which can be several feet long and deliver a nasty sting.
+If you're in the ocean, there is wildlife to think about as well.
+You probably won't need to worry about encountering sharks while you're babysitting.
+But you should watch out for jellyfish and Portuguese man-o-wars, which can be several feet long and deliver a nasty sting.

 Taking kids to a water park can be a fun day out while babysitting.
-There's tons of exciting activities for kids to do.
-However, there are also a lot of water-related risks too.
+There are tons of exciting activities for kids.
+However, there are also a lot of water-related risks to consider too.

-If the kids you're babysitting aren't strong swimmers, it's best to have them wear a lifejacket.
+If the kids you're babysitting aren't strong swimmers, it's best to have each of them wear a lifejacket.

-Make sure kids are old or tall enough to go on each ride.
-And make sure there is a lifeguard on duty at each ride or attraction that children want to go on.
+Check to see if the kids are old or tall enough to go on each ride.
+And make sure there is a lifeguard on duty at each ride or attraction that the children want to go on.